On the Enumeration Complexity of Unions of Conjunctive Queries: Towards a Dichotomy

 \end{example}

-In addition to these issues, in the cyclic case, even if the original intractable structures are resolved, the extension may introduce new ones.
+In addition to these issues, in the cyclic case, even if the original difficult structures are resolved, the extension may introduce new ones.
 Resolving the following example in general is left for future work.

-\begin{example} We start with a single case of a general example.
+\begin{example}[An unresolved UCQ with guarded difficult structures] We start with a specific UCQ that we later generalize into a family of UCQs.
 Let $Q=Q_1\cup Q_2$ with

 There is a body-homomorphism from $Q_2$ to $Q_1$, but $Q_1$ is not contained in $Q_2$. $Q_1$ is cyclic, as it has the cycle $(x_1,x_2,x_3)$.
-This is the only intractable structure in $Q_1$, i.e. $\calH(Q_1)$ does not contain a hyperclique or a free-path.
-The query $Q_2$ is both free-connex and $\{x_2,x_3,x_4\}$-connex, and it provides $\{x_1,x_2,x_3\}$ to $Q_1$.
-Nevertheless, extending $Q_1$ with a virtual atoms $R(x_1,x_2,x_3)$ does not result in a free-connex CQ.
-Even though the extension ``removes'' all intractable structures from $Q_1$, it is intractable as it introduces a new intractable structure, namely the hyperclique $\{x_1,x_2,x_3,x_4\}$.
+This is the only difficult structure in $Q_1$, i.e. $\calH(Q_1)$ does not contain a hyperclique or a free-path.
+The query $Q_2$ is both free-connex and $\{x_2,x_3,x_4\}$-connex, and so it supplies $\{x_2,x_3,x_4\}$.
+These variables are mapped to $\{x_1,x_2,x_3\}$ via the body-homomorphism to $Q_1$.
+Nevertheless, extending $Q_1$ with a virtual atom $R(x_1,x_2,x_3)$ does not result in a free-connex CQ.
+Even though the extension ``removes'' all difficult structures from $Q_1$, it is intractable as it introduces a new difficult structure, namely the hyperclique $\{x_1,x_2,x_3,x_4\}$.